imagej/imagej.github.io/_pages/help/editing/index.md

 or modify a page is using GitHub's online file editor.
 Each page has an "Edit page" link at the top right with a direct link to this interface.

-{% include tech-box content="Advanced users can make edits via a local clone of the site repository; see the [advanced editing guide](/help/editing/advanced) for setup instructions." %}
+{% include notice icon="tech" content="Advanced users can make edits via a local clone of the site repository; see the [advanced editing guide](/help/editing/advanced) for setup instructions." %}

 # Creating a new page